IanTBlack/corona_cam/README.md

 # Corona Cam
 [The In-situ Plankton Assemblage eXplorer (IPAX) was developed by Pichaya Lertvilai at UCSD](https://agu.confex.com/agu/osm20/meetingapp.cgi/Paper/648464).
-The Corona_Cam is a modified version of the IPAX that was presented at Ocean Sciences Meeting 2020.
+The Corona Cam is and attempt at recreating the IPAX that was presented at Ocean Sciences Meeting 2020.
 The repo for the IPAX is located here [link once available].

 The Corona Cam took approximately 8 pots of coffee and 72 Coronas to complete.